 Network of Affiliated Councils for Economic Education

-by David Martin, Ph.D., executive director of the Georgia Council on Economic Education, and Economics Arkansas staff
+by David Martin, Ph.D., former executive director of the Georgia Council on Economic Education (now retired), and Economics Arkansas staff

 What we now know as economic education can be traced back to a summer workshop in 1948 on the campus of New York University.
 More than 70 educators and economists from across the country were in attendance.
 The workshop was coordinated by Dr. G. Derwood Baker, who went on to become the founding president and executive director of what was then known as the Joint Council on Economic Education (now the Council for Economic Education).